apertus-open-source-cinema/AXIOM-Remote/Firmware/README.md

 The drawing origin (X,Y = 0,0) is located in the top left corner.
 The LCD is used in landscape (widescreen) mode.

-Currently whole display is updated at once, but in the future we will involve so called _dirty rectangles_ to reduce time which is required to update the screen, to improve the performance and lower the power usage.
+Currently the whole display is updated at once with every frame redraw, but in the future we will involve so called _dirty rectangles_ to reduce time which is required to update the screen, to improve the performance and lower the power usage.
 For this purpose the method _DrawPixel()_ in _Painter_ could store the min and max coordinates of requested drawing operations and when screen update will be called, the data range could be selected based on this coordinates.

 ## Screens